kfwalther/CompilerDesign/compiler/README.md

  - SemanticAnalyzer
  - SymbolTable

+All of the source code in the 'compiler/compiler' directory is heavily commented to document the design decisions and thought-processes that took place during implementation.

 Once the project is compiled, the executable will be placed in the 'VS15W64/compiler/Debug' folder.
 A Windows batch script is provided in the top-level directory to call the executable and run the program with all test input files.
 This code was built and tested on Windows 7 and Windows 10.